Inside Jessica Biel and Justin Timberlake's Intense, Eventful Year - E! Online

 It wasn't the greatest start to their eighth year of marriage.

-About a month after celebrating his seventh wedding anniversary with Jessica Biel last October, Justin Timberlake's thinking cap fell off.
+About a month after celebrating his seventh wedding anniversary with Jessica Biel in October 2019, Justin Timberlake's thinking cap fell off.
 The multitalented entertainer was photographed at a bar in New Orleans holding hands under the table with Alisha Wainwright, one of his co-stars in the drama Palmer, which they were filming at the time.

 Because two decades as a global superstar hadn't quite rammed the message home that practically anywhere he goes, someone has a camera, Timberlake found himself the subject of some very salacious speculation of what was going on that night.